Need a local Gold Coast emergency dentist?

-In a dental emergency, time is a critical factor when it comes to saving a tooth.
-When a dental disaster strikes, don’t leave it until it’s too late.
-Call our clinic as soon as you can.
-We’ll prioritise your visit and get you seen as soon as possible.
+Time is a critical factor when it comes to saving a tooth, so the sooner you get to us the better.
+Call us and for emergencies we’ll prioritise your visit and get you seen as soon as possible.

 Toothaches are a common dental emergency and are often a symptom of an underlying problem.
 Toothaches can come in all shapes and forms.
 You might feel a dull, throbbing ache on one side of your face and jaw.
 Or you might experience a sharp burst of pain when you eat something or have a cold drink.